alifa98/GameKit/README.md

 You can open a new discussion in this repository's `Discussion` section for any question. https://github.com/alifa98/GameKit/discussions

-If you want to contact us by email, you can send your feedback, question, proposal, or requests to ali@01d.ir.
+If you want to contact us by email, you can send your feedback, question, proposal, or requests to ali@faraji.info